 A layered security system can be a stand-alone solution or integrated with your existing security system.
 A foreboding solar electric fence with intimidating signage every sixty feet warning of electrical shocks is scary enough.
 For bad guys willing to press their luck, the fence is electrified to forcefully shock anyone who tries to climb or cut it.
 The shock isn’t medically dangerous but is forceful enough to prevent burglaries on your property.
 The fence is clearly marked with multilingual signs to ensure no innocent person touches it.
 A monitored alarm is built in to be triggered when the fence is touched as well, adding another reason for an intruder to hightail it away from your site.

 If you’re in the distribution business and need a reliable security system, layered security is the way to go.
 Though layered security has proven incredibly effective, it is actually cheaper than some security alternatives.
-When your distribution company simply can’t afford the hassle and losses associated with thieves entering the premises, give our team a call by phone at (800) 432-6391 to learn more about our electric security fences and security systems.
+When your distribution company simply can’t afford the hassle and losses associated with thieves entering the premises, contact our team to learn more about our electric security fences and security systems.

 Don’t let your competitors outdo you when it comes to security.